Disciplinary Policy

 The procedure to be followed is:

-1. Presentation of the case by the Manager (the Chairman of the previous hearing) who took
+1. Presentation of the case by the Manager (the Chair of the previous hearing) who took the disciplinary action;

 2. Questions by the appellant to the Manager;